-Are you using a battery saver app on your android phone?
-Does it help to increase phone battery life?
-If you are not sure battery saving app help or not to increase your Android Smartphone battery life.
-Then read this article to understand.
+Are you using a battery saver app on your Android phone?
+Does it help increase phone battery life?
+If you are unsure whether a battery-saving app can enhance your Android smartphone’s battery life, read this article to gain a better understanding.

-When we buy an android phone, everyone recommends us to install a good battery saver.
-It will help you to enhance your battery life.
-But it really helps let me explain.
+When we purchase an Android phone, everyone recommends installing a good battery saver to enhance battery life.
+But does it really help?
+Let me explain.

-As we all know, Android Smartphone apps keep running in the background which continues to drain the battery life.
-If we don’t stop them then the phone battery will perform 20% to 30% lesser than the normal.
-Due to this all the battery saving utilities comes with a Ram cleaner option.
+As we all know, Android smartphone apps keep running in the background, which continues to drain the battery life.
+If we don’t stop them, the phone battery will perform 20% to 30% less than normal.
+Due to this, all battery-saving utilities come with a Ram cleaner option.

-Screen backlight is a huge battery hungry source.
-Whenever you use high contrast or brightness for better viewing experience.
-It will drain the battery at a very high speed.
-So a battery saver will remind you to reduce screen backlight according to day time.
-Battery saver analyzes daylight for your backlight using light sensor and reduces it to the necessary level.
+Screen backlight is a huge battery-hungry source.
+Whenever you use high contrast or brightness for a better viewing experience, it will drain the battery at a very high speed.
+So, a battery saver will remind you to reduce screen backlight according to the daytime.
+Battery saver analyzes daylight for your backlight using the light sensor and reduces it to the necessary level.

-If the Light Sensor is not available on your phone then a good battery saver use your phone time to determine your daylight.
-And it will increase the light in the day and decrease it in the night.
-So it will save more battery using this smart technique.
+If the Light Sensor is not available on your phone, then a good battery saver uses your phone time to determine your daylight.
+And it will increase the light in the day and decrease it at night.
+So, it will save more battery using this smart technique.

 Sound Volume & Vibration.

 Unwanted sounds and vibrations also use some power of your battery.
-If you take care of it the phone battery can be saved more.
-There are many options available for different Sound volume and vibration Control: Media, Alarm, Ring, Notification, DialPad Tones, Screen Locking sound, Touch sound & Call volume etc. And Vibration on call & messages, Vibrate on touch etc. And if you use smart battery saver then it helps you to control unwanted sound volume and vibration.
+If you take care of it, the phone battery can be saved more.
+There are many options available for different sound volume and vibration control: Media, Alarm, Ring, Notification, DialPad Tones, Screen Locking sound, Touch sound & Call volume, etc. And Vibration on call & messages, Vibrate on touch, etc. If you use a smart battery saver, it will help you control unwanted sound volume and vibration.

-We enable Data Connection, WiFi, WiFi hotspot, Bluetooth, and Location service according to our need.
-But many times we forget to disable these then a battery saver will remind you to disable any opened feature.
+We enable Data Connection, WiFi, WiFi hotspot, Bluetooth, and Location service according to our needs.
+But many times we forget to disable these; then, a battery saver will remind you to disable any opened feature.

 Do you really need a Battery Saving app?

-It totally depends on you, if you can do these all things manually then there is no need to install a battery saver.
-If you think a battery saver increase phone battery life, Yes it does something but not as same if you do these with manual work.
+It entirely depends on you; if you can perform all these tasks manually, there is no need to install a battery saver.
+While a battery saver does contribute to increased phone battery life, its impact is not as significant as when performed manually.

 Must Read this: How to Block calls with Avast Mobile Security & Antivirus app.

-It is not much hard work because if you have basic knowledge about your Smartphone.
-And if you can manage your Phone settings then here I’m sharing few tips with that you can extend your Phone battery:
+It is not very challenging, especially if you have basic knowledge about your smartphone and can manage your phone settings.
+Here, I’m sharing a few tips that can help extend your phone battery life: